Muscle Cramps: Is There Anything To Worry About?

 Natural Remedies And Other Treatments

 Eating foods that are high in potassium (like bananas, dried fruit, mushrooms, apple cider vinegar), calcium (dairy products, leafy greens, sardines) or magnesium (beans, nuts, green vegetables) can help maintain the balance of salts in your body.
-Some people, such as athletes, may also need to add more salt to their diet, but not too much.
+Some people, such as athletes, lose a lot of salt through excessive sweating, and may need to add slightly more salt to their diet, to avoid hyponatremia which can lead to cramps.

 Medicine For Cramps